baibonjwa/sshpa/README.md

 Then install it as:

-    $ gem install sshp
+    $ gem install sshpa

 ## Usage

-First you need run init script.
+First you need to run init script.

-    $ sshp init
+    $ sshpa init

-Then edit the .sshp.yml on your home path.
+Then edit the .sshpa.yml on your home path.

-    $ vi ~/.sshp.yml
+    $ vi ~/.sshpa.yml

 Finally run command

-    $ sshp hostname1
+    $ sshpa hostname1 //hostname1 is configured in .sshpa.yml

-Login success!!
+Login successful!!

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/happybai/sshp.
+Bug reports and pull requests are welcome on GitHub at https://github.com/happybai/sshpa.

 ## License